qinhanlei/AlgoFun/numeric/README.md

 Numeric
 =======
 A chaos big_integer class, I do some update from my old code when I was undergraduate.
-I borrowing from `https://github.com/chris-vaszauskas/bigint` some idea, especially the instream operator overload.
+I borrow some idea from `https://github.com/chris-vaszauskas/bigint`, especial in the instream operator overload.
 have a test scaffold, calculate N!, and a python version to check correctness.
 It may bugs and not efficient enough, I'll optimize it in future.